RouterWise: Joint Resource Allocation and Routing for Latency-Aware Multi-Model LLM Serving: Preliminaries

 \subsection{System Setup}

-We consider a multi-model LLM serving system deployed on a GPU cluster with $G$ GPUs and a pool of $M$ models, indexed by $i \in \{1, \dots, M\}$.
-The system serves an incoming workload with global arrival rate $\lambda$ (requests per second).
-Each model is assigned a \emph{setup} that specifies both the GPUs on which it is deployed and the resources allocated to it.
+We consider a multi-model LLM serving system on a GPU cluster with $G$ GPUs and a pool of $M$ models, indexed by $i \in \{1, \dots, M\}$, serving an incoming workload at global arrival rate $\lambda$ (requests per second).
+Each model $i$ is assigned a \emph{setup}